 Allows students to observe and participate in standard laboratory exercises for the sport and exercise sciences including exercise physiology, kinesiology, and motor learning.

-Credits: 1 Prerequisite: BI210 and BI211 with prerequisite or co-requisite: PE301, PE302/BI309 or PE322.
-Same Course As: PE307
+Minimum Grades - Prerequisite Text area: BI210 and BI211 with prerequisite or co-requisite: PE301, PE302/BI309 or PE322.
+Credits: 1 Same Course As: PE307